Jung Eun-ji

-Jung Eun-ji (born Jung Hye-rim on August 18, 1993), is a South Korean singer-songwriter and actress.
-She is best known as the vocalist of the South Korean girl group Apink.
-Renowned for her powerful vocals, she possesses perfect pitch, and has a five octave vocal range.
+Jung Eun-ji (born Jung Hye-rim on August 18, 1993) is a South Korean singer-songwriter and actress, best known for being a member of the South Korean girl group Apink.
+Jung released her debut solo extended play Dream in 2016.

 Jung made her acting debut in the critically acclaimed hit coming-of-age television series Reply 1997 in 2012.
 She won several awards for her role including the 49th Baeksang Arts Award for Best New TV Actress.
 She has since had roles in That Winter, the Wind Blows (2013), Lovers of Music (2014), Cheer Up!
 (2015), Untouchable (2017), Work Later, Drink Now (2021–2022), Blind (2022), Miss Night and Day (2024), and Pump Up the Healthy Love (2025).
-She released her debut solo extended play Dream in 2016.

 Early life and education

 Jung Eun-ji was born as Jung Hye-rim in Haeundae District, Busan on August 18, 1993.
 Her name was legally changed to Jung Eun-ji when she was in middle school.
 She has a younger brother who is eight years younger than her.

 Jung attended Shinjae Elementary School, Jaesong Girls' Middle School, and Busan Hyehwa Girls' High School.
 She traveled back and forth to Busan to continue her studies while promoting as an idol in Seoul.
 She graduated from high school in February 2012.